lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

 made for this :term:`EABM` stub repository.
 In practice, it may be beneficial to choose different default behavior depending on the design of the :term:`EABM`.

 The second highlighted portion defines default values for some of the command line arguments.
 Default values are assigned if no command line argument is detected for any of the expected command line arguments.
-This provides to the utility a use-able file even when command line arguments are not specified.
+This provides sensible defaults even when no command line arguments are specified.
 It should be noted, however, that some model developers may prefer to require all command line arguments every time the file is used to build a target. ``output_file`` is the name of the file that is created at the end of the ``main()`` function, which assumes ``output_file`` does not include a file extension. ``default_width`` and ``default_height`` define the size of the ``rectangle`` part.

 The final highlighted portion of the code is where the ``argparse`` package is used to define the argument parser rules.
 First, an argument parser is defined using the